sgroupresearch/research_blog_source/content/CORELS.md

 ## Abstract
 Reliable and accurate spatio-temporal information is of great importance for multi-agent networks.
-Cooperative relativelocalization technologies provide a promising paradigm for such information, especially in GNSS-denied or infrastructure-freescenarios without absolute position reference.
-In this paper, we develop a cooperative relative localization system (CORELS) formulti-agent networks to achieve high-precision and low-latency capability.
-A backbone-listener architecture is proposed to encalbelarge-scale agents to complete high-precision localization.
-Backbone agents are selected to reduce information loss caused bytopological deformity, and meanwhile a large amount of listener agents complete position and orientation angle estimationsimultaneously.
-The localization capacity and accuracy are still maintained in harsh environments with limited bandwidth or sparselinks.
+Cooperative relative localization technologies provide a promising paradigm for such information, especially in GNSS-denied or infrastructure-free scenarios without absolute position reference.
+In this paper, we develop a cooperative relative localization system (CORELS) to achieve high-precision and low-latency localization capability for distributed multi-agent networks.
+A backbone-listener scheme is proposed to enable large-scale  agents to complete high-precision localization.
+Backbone agents are selected  to reduce information loss caused by malformed topology, and meanwhile a large amount of listener agents complete position and orientation angle  estimation simultaneously.
 Different from traditional triangulation localization methods, CORELS has no prerequisites for position-known base stations.
-Thelocalization capability is extend to relative dynamic scenarios by a dead reckoning filtering scheme, where spatio-temporal cooperationare accomplished by information fusion of ranging, angle and inertial navigation measurements.
-Moreover, we implement CORELS ona low-cost hardware platform with the ultra-wideband technology.
-Extensive simulation and real-world experiments demonstrate thatthe proposed system achieves decimeter-level relative localization, which is close to the theoretical Cramer–Rao lower bound  limit.
+The localization accuracy is improved by a  back  calibration algorithm which makes use of the measurements and localization results of  agents‘ neighbours.
+The distributed localization capability is extend to relative dynamic scenes by a dead reckoning filtering scheme, where spatio-temporal cooperation are accomplished by information fusion of ranging, angle and inertial navigation measurements.
+Moreover, we implement CORELS on a low-cost hardware platform.
+Extensive simulation and real-world experiments demonstrate that the proposed system achieves decimeter-level relative localization, which is close to the theoretical   Cramer–Rao lower bound  limit.

 <h2 id="Contents">Contents</h2>